selfcommunity/api-docs/source/includes/endpoints/_notification.md

 ```

+Generate a custom notification on behalf of a user (identified by the body param "user") and notifies it to all his connections/followers.

+Es. <user> added an item to the wishlist

+<h3 id="http-request">HTTP Request</h3>

 `POST /api/v2/notification/notify/`

-Generate a custom notification and notify it to all followers/connections of this user.
-Es. <user> added an item to the wishlist

 > Body parameter